Alphabetic Weirdness

 • “Omnipotent” is used only once in the KJV, in Revelation 19:6.
 It is used as a title for God: “…for the Lord God omnipotent reigneth.”
 The Greek word is παντοκράτωρ (pantokratoros) which comes from the Greek word for “all” and the Greek word for “strength or might”.
 The other 9 times this word is used, the KJV translates it “almighty” (which is and adjective meaning “all powerful”).
 So if the NIV and ESV are wrong for “changing” this word from “omnipotent” to “almighty”, then the KJV is wrong for doing the same thing in 9 different places.

 I see they’ve added a mention of the Olive Tree Bible app in this version of the post.
-Interestingly, Olive Tree is also owned by Zondervan/HarperCollins, which is not mentioned.
+Interestingly, Olive Tree was owned for a time by Zondervan/HarperCollins.
+This fact is not mentioned.

 The post claims the NIV and ESV have removed 45 complete verses (though it lists only 10).
 Again I ask, “removed from what?”
 The post doesn’t say.
 The specific verses cited are present in some older translations of the Bible because the Greek manuscripts from which they were translated are actually newer (that is, they date from a later time in history) than the more recently discovered and older manuscripts used by the NIV translators.
 Because the older manuscripts are closer to the originals in time — that is, they went through the copying process fewer times — they are believed by modern translators to be more accurate.
 So it is not the case that these verses have been removed from newer translations like the NIV, ESV and many others, but rather that they were added by the copyists of the manuscripts upon which older versions, like the KJV and ASV, are based.
 It could be accurately argued that the “removal” of these 45 (or 10?) verses makes the NIV and ESV more accurate translations than the older ones the author prefers.